liferay/lexicon-site/src/pages/docs/patterns/loading_indicator.md

 ## Usage

 This feedback mechanism is essential for the user to understand that something is happening.
-Please remember to include when there is a connection to a server and the same screen shows the answer to the user.
+Please remember to include it when there is a connection to a server and at the same screen shows the answer to the user.

 Please don’t use spinners inside buttons.
 In case you need a spinner for an action triggered by a button, place the spinner to one of the sides of the button.